BWHS-Robotics/pros-cli/README.md

 [![Build Status](https://dev.azure.com/purdue-acm-sigbots/CLI/_apis/build/status/purduesigbots.pros-cli?branchName=develop)](https://dev.azure.com/purdue-acm-sigbots/CLI/_build/latest?definitionId=6&branchName=develop)

 ## Fork Notice
 While this project is currently open source, it is still very much work in progress.
-As soon as the project has reached a stable status documentation and examples will be added and will contain release packages to easily install.
+As soon as the project has reached a stable status documentation and examples will be added, as well as release packages to easily install the repository into your workspace.

 PROS is the only open source development environment for the VEX EDR Platform.